 Food for Life Global is the world’s largest world hunger-relief organization.
 The foundation currently has over 200 affiliates spread across 60 nations worldwide.
 Established in 1995, FFLG focuses on distributing pure plant-based meals globally to feed the world’s hungry and promote peace and prosperity.

-This mission began in the early 70s with yoga students of Swami Prabhupada, who were following their master’s appeal that no individual located within a ten-mile radius of an ISKCON temple would suffer from starvation.
+This mission began in the early 70s with yoga students of Swami Prabhupada, who were following their master’s appeal that no individual located within a ten-mile radius of an Krishna temple would suffer from starvation.
 Today, Food for Life Global has thousands of volunteers providing disaster relief and humanitarian aid services worldwide.

 Food for Life Honduras Hurricane Relief Programs